borntofrappe/game-development/Games/Picross/README.md

 ### print and printf

 Once the `hints` tables are populated, `Level:render` draws the digits using the `print` and `printf` functions.
 This last one is necessary to have the hints for the columns centered in the matching cell.

+## Design

+In its first version, the game is scheduled to have three states:

+- `StartState`: show the name of the game above a single button, with the string 'Levels'

+- `SelectState`: show the levels in a grid.

+  Currently, the number is low enough to have them readily available in one screen, but in a more complex demo you might add pagination, with the idea of showing `x` levels per page.

+  For each level, show a question mark using the instructions behind `LEVELS[0]`.
+The idea is to then have a flag for completed levels, and show the completed structure instead of this default.

+- `PlayState`: display an empty grid, accompanied only by the hints.

+  This is where the bulk of the game happens.